joker1007/slides/rubykaigi2019/slides.md

 #  Applicative also requires some laws

-But laws of Applicative Functor are more complicated than one of Functor.
+But laws of Applicative Functor are more complicated than ones of Functor.

 Sorry, I omit explaining details.